proustibat/fbrgsmn.mobile.app/README.md

 - Source Code: [https://github.com/proustibat/fbrgsmn.mobile.app](https://github.com/proustibat/fbrgsmn.mobile.app)

-### Recommandations
+## Recommandations
-#### Check your contribution before submitting it
-Be sure your code is alright: run `npm run all-custom-lint` and `npm run lint`.
-Also run `npm run test-ci` to be sure your work will be accepted on our [Travis CI](https://travis-ci.org/proustibat/fbrgsmn.mobile.app) process.

-#### Use Gitflow Worklow
+### Use Gitflow Worklow
 We use [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 Please follow this branching model.
 Once your branch is pushed (hotfix or feature), make a pull request [here](https://github.com/proustibat/fbrgsmn.mobile.app/pulls).
 Travis will check if tests are passed and we'll accept your PR depending on results.

-#### Update the documentation
-If you update the code documentation or add commented code, you could check your changes by running `npm run typedoc`, it will create a 'documentation' folder.
-This will be published automatically on the [public documentation](https://proustibat.github.io/fbrgsmn.mobile.app/)
+### Check your contribution before submitting it

-#### About linting
+#### Linting
+Be sure your code is alright: run `npm run all-custom-lint` and `npm run lint`.
+Also run `npm run test-ci` to be sure your work will be accepted on our [Travis CI](https://travis-ci.org/proustibat/fbrgsmn.mobile.app) process.

-Config files are in source code:
+**Config files are in source code:**
-- tslint.json ( + tslint-tests.json + tslint-tests.json)
+- tslint.json ( and tslint-tests.json, tslint-tests.json, tslint-codeclimate.json)
 - tsconfig.json ( contains typedoc options )
 - .stylelintrc
 - .scss-lint.yml
 - .editorconfig
 - .codeclimate.yml

 Don't hesitate to create an issue if you wanna change its and discuss about theses changes.

+If you wanna be perfect :-) install [CodeClimate](https://github.com/codeclimate/codeclimate#installation) and use `npm run codeclimate:analyze` to see what will displayed on our [CodeClimate Dashboard](https://codeclimate.com/github/proustibat/fbrgsmn.mobile.app)

+#### Tests and Coverage
+Please run or add unit tests and e2e tests if needed.
+Make sure it covers the right parts.
+You can use `npm run test-coverage` to see the code coverage.
+It will create a coverage folder, the same that is automatically published [here](https://proustibat.github.io/fbrgsmn.mobile.app/coverage/)

+### Update the documentation
+If you update the code documentation or add commented code, you could check your changes by running `npm run typedoc`, it will create a 'documentation' folder.
+This will be published automatically on the [public documentation](https://proustibat.github.io/fbrgsmn.mobile.app/)

 ## Support